-OK.
-So here's the simple view of how it breaks down in America when it comes to the Protestant religious ride.
+OK, so here's the simple view of how it breaks down in America when it comes to the Protestant religious ride.
 There are many dealerships; but there are essentially only two brands of vehicles.
 Most everybody drives one of these two vehicles as their chosen means of transportation to Heaven.
 The first is the Salvation Chevy.
 It is unquestionably the top seller of the two redemptive vehicles.

-The engine that powers the Chevy is the Forgiveness Engine.
+The engine which powers the Chevy is the Forgiveness Engine.
 It is a single fuel engine which draws its energy solely from the power of the Cross.
 And this engine is powerful.
 It is the stand out feature of the Salvation Chevy.
 And, if you just sign on for the basic Chevy package, the engine is about all you get as a standard feature, but the good news - it comes with a no-questions-asked, lifetime warranty.

-Sometimes, great insight comes as basic truth in an unexpected form.
+Sometimes, great insight comes as basic truth in an unexpected form. -LB